zaidajani/my-innovations/README.md

 14. calculator
 15. calculator-download
 16. dictionary
-17. nametranslate (best until yet).
+17. nametranslate (best until yet).'
+18. IR car

 ### much more will be created (even on interstellar planets 🤣)